acgd-webdev-5/portfolio-design-and-content/README.md

 ## Hand in

 1. Upload the assignment to GitHub and make sure it works
-2. Submit the GitHub URL to Canvas
+2. Submit the GitHub URL online

 ```
 https://username.github.io/portfolio/